aptise/peter_sslers/README.md

 * browse certificate data and easily see what needs to be renewed
 * communicate with a properly configured `OpenResty` enabled `Nginx` web server (see next section)
 * translate certificates into different formats
+* be the source of lots of puns!

 Peter ships alongside a `Lua` `opm` module for the `OpenResty` framework on the `Nginx` server which will: